tung/ruggrogue/book/experience-and-difficulty.md

 A melee hit of 8.0 attack versus 4.0 defense causes 4.0 damage.
 This allows us to talk about how tough the player and monsters are:

-- A player with 30 maximum hit points is defeated by 4.0 damage monster attacks in 7.5 turns.
+- A player with 30 maximum hit points is defeated by 4.0-damage monster attacks in 7.5 turns.
-- A monster with 14 maximum hit points is defeated by 4.0 damage player attacks in 3.5 turns.
+- A monster with 14 maximum hit points is defeated by 4.0-damage player attacks in 3.5 turns.

 Statements like this establish numeric relationships that form the foundation of game balance in RuggRogue.